strvcom/docker-open-knowledge/sessions/03-docker-deployment-orchestration/README.md

     branch: master
 ```

-Also we need to define few scripts:
+We also need to define a few scripts:

 .ci/deploy.sh
 ```